-The biblical city of Kiriath Jearim is located within one kilometer of Yad HaShmonah.
+The biblical city of Kiriath Jearim is located within 0.6 miles (1 km) of Yad HaShmonah.
 Kiriath Jearim is most known for the house of Abinadab which held the Ark of the Covenant from the time of Samuel until the time of David (about 120 years).
 Kiriath Jearim was originally a Gibeonite city and the Danites would camp near here on their migration to the north.
 The prophet Uriah, a contemporary of Jeremiah, was from Kiriath Jearim.

 The Elvis Inn

-Yad HaShmonah The official website of the moshav’s tourism department, including full details about the guest house.
+Yad HaShmonah (official site, in Hebrew) The official website of the moshav’s tourism department, including full details about the guest house.
 This community is one of the best in all of Israel for tourists to spend a few nights.

-Yad HaShmonah Another website for the moshav, featuring information on the hotel, biblical gardens, woodworking shop, and moshav volunteer opportunities.
+Yad HaShmonah (official site) Another website for the moshav, featuring information on the hotel, biblical gardens, woodworking shop, and moshav volunteer opportunities.